Herseninstituut/FYD_Matlab/dj/+labjournal/readme.md

 ```MATLAB
 insert(labjournal.Huub, nwSes)
 ```
-To retrieve whats in the database, we should use fetch on Huub and use '*' to retrieve all the fields:
+To retrieve what's in the database, we should use fetch on labjournal.Huub and use '*' to retrieve all the fields:
 ```MATLAB
 huubs_labjournal = fetch(labjournal.Huub, '*');
 ```